Terms of Business

 9.3 We obtain personal data about you, for example, when:

-• from third parties and/or publicly available resources (for example, from your employer or from Companies House)
+- from third parties and/or publicly available resources (for example, from your employer or from the Companies Registry in Jersey)

 9.4 The information we hold about you may include the following: